electronstudio/raylib-python-cffi/README.md

 BUT the dynamic bindings have the big advantage that you don't need to compile anything to install.
 You just need a Raylib DLL, which we supply for Windows/Mac/Linux.

+Currently the DLL is being removed from the pypi packages but still available in the git repo.
+Could split into its own pypi package if anyone wants it.

 See test_dynamic.py for how to use.